 Applying the Three Colors of Worldview

-Of course, no-one is purely oriented to the Guilt-Innocence, Power-Fear, or Honor-Shame paradigms.
-Creating a 3rd Cultural Space is not a clinical exercise, and building rapport is an essential part of the coaching relationship.
+Of course, no-one is purely oriented to the Innocence-Guilt, Power-Fear, or Honor-Shame paradigms.
+Creating a Third Cultural Space is not a clinical exercise, and building rapport is an essential part of the coaching relationship.
 In most coaching relationships, all three paradigms are evident in one way or another.
 However, it is likely that one of the paradigms will provide the primary drives or motivators of your coachee.
 It is important to tap into those motivators, and keep de-motivators from raising their ugly heads; because de-motivators shut down the coaching relationship and extinguish the desire to reach the goal and grow.

 If you would like to learn more about applying the Three Colors of Worldview within a coaching relationship, please contact us.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.